pyxem/pyxem/docs/source/introduction.rst

 Methods to correct these effects to a first order are made available in pyXem.

 Projection distortions may be (approximately) corrected by the application of an opposite image distortion, often an affine transformation, to all recorded diffraction patterns.
-The appropriate transformation may be determined using diffraction patterns acquired from a reference sample and then applied using the apply_affine_transformation() method.
+The appropriate transformation may be determined using diffraction patterns acquired from a reference sample and then applied using :py:meth:`~.ElectronDiffraction.apply_affine_transformation`.

 Translation of the direct beam is corrected for by aligning the stack of diffraction patterns.
 A simple routine to achieve this is to crop a region around the direct